algosup/2023-2024-project-3-virtual-processor-team-3/Documents/Management/Risk Mitigation/Risk Mitigation.md

 | **Document Owner**           | MARLIER Thibaud            |
 | **Last Modification (Date)** | 01/25/2024                 |

+# Introduction
+This document will go through some of the risks that our team might encounter during the Virtual Processor Project.
+This project aims to design and create a virtual processor and an interpreter running our own Assembly language on that same processor.
+All developed by our team.
+Our product will be developed using the C language, relying only on the C standard library, no other libraries should be used by our team.
+The project officially started (for the team) on the 17th of January.
+The final product will be given to the client the 23rd of February.
+In the short term, we have to come up with an original and new processor and Assembly language.
+We have to make our dream processor.
+The processor and Assembly will be aimed to be educative, meaning it should be understandable by everyone, and will help you during the process of learning how a CPU works.
+We will draw inspiration from the architecture of the RISC-V 32-bit CPU architecture.
+Our Assembly language will be minimalistic, making each instruction as understandable and as clear as possible for the user.
+We will lessen the abstraction of multiple instructions, everything that demands too much knowledge or experience will be made easier to understand.

 ## Risks and Mitigation

 1. **Complexity:**